vtalibov/SprintOverlay/production/README.md

 hostname -I
 ```

-Use port `:5000` to access SSDB web interface.
+Use port `:5000` to access SSDB interface.
+However, better to use another program to transact the database.